 It is only 140 km from Mumbai using the Nh4 from Mumbai to Agra, a four-lane highway.
 It is 45 km from Nashik.
 The road leading to Bhandardara and Ghoti-Nashik road has been improved.
-The one from Bhavali Dam leading to the highway has also been concretised according to Avinash Gothi.
+The one from Bhavali Dam leading to the highway has also been concretized according to Avinash Gothi.

 In the case of flats, a square foot goes for between Rs 2,400 and 3,000 according to Bothra.
 And the apartments are very affordable from 20 lakhs with the independent houses going and villas for between Rs 80 lakhs and Rs 1.5 crores.
 Among the significant projects in Igatpuri include Shree Venkatesha Dream Flowers and Ishanya Buildcon.

 In the weekend home segment, there is considerable potential for returns with a notable increase in the demand from the HNIs and those who aspire for the middle class.
 These properties offer an average return of 2% to 7% of the property value.
 According to Ajay Jain of Centum Capital, capital appreciation is dependent on the town, tourism, and other activities that generate revenue.